 Held since 1993, Eurochocolate will celebrate its twentieth anniversary this year with a focus and theme centered around sustainability.
 The chocolate festival, which is one of the largest in Europe, will include chocolate tastings, chocolate art displays, street performances and chocolate sculpting, with stalls and activities in the squares and areas of Piazza Italia, Piazza della Repubblica, Corso Vannucci, Via Mazzini, Via Fani, The Terrace of the Covered Market, and Piazza IV Novembre.

-The 9th edition of the famous chocolate fair in Bologna will take place from November 13 through 17.
+The 10th edition of the famous chocolate fair in Bologna took place from November 12 through 16.
+The exact dates for the 2015 edition have not been published yet.
 Master chocolatiers from all over Italy will present chocolates in all kinds of shapes, sizes and tastes.

 Cioccolentino probably deserves the title of the most passionate of all chocolate festivals.
 Not only does it take place on Valentine’s Day (and the two preceding and following days), but also is it located in the town considered the capital of all lovers, where the relics of Saint Valentin, the first Bishop of Terni, are guarded.